davide97g/ml-es6-modules/src/js/svm/README.md

-# svm
+# SVM

-Simple implementation of Nearest Neighbor algorithm for binary classification in javascript.
+Simple implementation of Support Vector Machine algorithm for binary classification in javascript.

+The core of the algorithm was made by Andrej Karpathy, you can find his code on [his github repository](https://github.com/karpathy/svmjs).

+I added something more to his work like polynomial kernel and the full SMO algorithm (J. Platt).

 ## Usage